tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 Of course, this is much harder to read!

 **Exercise.** Translate each of the following facts into Prolog.
-Use English words and names to make them easy to read.
+Use English words and names to make the facts easy to read.

 - Gold is valuable.